tangalbert919/p37-ec-aero-15/README.md

 with the ec_sys module.
 You can check whether the module is available on your system by executing `sudo modprobe ec_sys`

-(For example, on Debian Stretch this module is not available whereas on the Fedora 30 it is available.)
+(For example, on Debian Stretch this module is sadly not available whereas on the Fedora 30 it is available.
+Except for building your own kernel I don't know what would be a way around this if your distribution does not offer the required module.)

 # Be Careful
 *This project comes without any warranty*